shabin5785/Golang_notes/README.md

 - shorthand assignment of variables can be used within a func only.

 -  a := 10 is the shorthand declaration.
 Type is inferred by go
+- var b string => here b is declared as a type of string by us

+- if we declare a variable outside a function in a file, then that variable has pacakge level scope.
+Same is for a function.
+Its accesible for all files within a package.

+- scope of a variable starts when its decalred. we cannot use if before that.